symbols-worldwide/symgate-gem/README.md

 Please note that a symbolisation client is scheduled for a future release.

+## Prerequisites

+This gem works with Ruby 2.1 and above

 ## Installation

 Add this line to your application's Gemfile: